b0bh00d/multipart-backup/README.md

 * `-c PASSPHRASE` `--clarify PASSPHRASE`
 Restore a snapshot previously obfuscated.<br><br>
 This option is _not_ required if you point the program at a snapshot folder that has detectable obfuscated parts.
 Providing the passphrase will restore the partition to a state identical to a regular backup.
 However, if you point the program at an obfuscated folder _without_ providing a passphrase, the program will "restore" the obfuscated binary data to the partition as-is without warning or complaint.
 Your partition will not be directly usable (or even perhaps accessible).
 See the code for the `Recast.obfuscate()` method for a more detailed description about this tactic.

+* `-H` `--hash`
+The SHA hash level the program should use if you enable `Fernet` or `Clarify`.
+This should exactly match the level used to create the original backup, or your data will not be correctly transformed.

 * `-u` `--uuid`
 Specifies that destination is a partition UUID rather than a file or device identifier.